 There can be great variances in the final design and turbine layout from the wind farm’s original design and approved permit conditions.
 As these changes occur, there are not necessarily sufficient processes in place to re-assess other nearby wind farm projects for potential compounding impacts on residents and whether or not projects with such compounding impacts should proceed.
 There can also be cumulative effects during construction of more than one wind farm in a locality, placing enormous pressures on roads, resources (such as gravel), accommodation and skilled tradespersons.

 Given that existing wind farms have most likely already selected optimal sites for their location, management and selection of appropriate new sites from remaining site options may become more difficult.
-A more ‘top-down’ approach to selecting optimally located wind farm projects that should proceed may assist greatly in this challenge going forward.
+A more ‘top-down’ approach to selecting optimally located wind farm projects, together with appropriate augmentation of the grid, that should proceed may assist greatly in this challenge going forward.

 8.2.1.
 State and local governments should consider assessing proposed wind energy projects on a wider range of criteria (including the suitability of a location from a community impact perspective and the degree of community support) and then prioritising projects for approval or progression accordingly.
 ‘Reverse auction’ feed-in tariff schemes such as the schemes recently deployed by the ACT and Victorian governments, could be an example of how to prioritise and incentivise projects to be developed in preferred locations – as well as promote best practice community engagement.
 New visual amenity guidelines introduced in New South Wales could also restrict development in more populated areas, including reduction of the possibility of multiple wind farms in a given location.